-Click here to view timeline in pdf format
+Click here to view a more detailed timeline in pdf format.

 The U.S. Government—through President James Monroe—deeded part of the land that later became Morton Place to Samuel Henderson.

 Area later known as ‘Morton Place’ (19th to 22nd , Talbott to Central) owned by Samuel Henderson, first mayor of Indianapolis.
 The area had black walnut and oak trees.
 The area was a favorite place for family picnics.

 Possession of the same area taken by the State Board of Agriculture for State Fairgrounds.

 April 17, 1861

 The first troops of volunteering Union Soldiers arrived at “Camp Morton”

 An estimated 7,000 men encamped at Camp Morton

 Camp Morton taken over by the Federal Government for use as a prison camp.
 Camp Morton was the third largest of eight camps, where non-commissioned officers and privates were sent.
 3,700 prisoners were quartered here.